AG2048/smart-chess/chess_game_plan.md

 # Chess Game Plan

 ## Data Structure
 `piece` denote piece type and colour.
-For pawn record if en-passant-able, kings record castle capability on both sides.
+For pawn record if en-passant-able, pawn 2-move-able, kings record castle capability on both sides.
 Also an "empty type"

 `board` is a 1D or 2D array of "pieces". (square can be denoted by its x and y coordinate for 2D, OR by i*w+j for 1D)